redallen/patternfly-org/packages/v4/src/content/design-snippets/demos/pagination-table.md

 id: Pagination table
 section: demos
 ---
 This demo shows how the [Pagination component](/documentation/react/components/pagination) can be used to navigate through a paginated table.
-Related design guidelines: [Pagination](/design-guidelines/usage-and-behavior/pagination)